carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 >
 > What are we trying to predict?
 >
-> What is the decision rule?
+> What is the decision boundary?
 {: .challenge}

 We will continue working on the T-cells example.